Southern SATIS Rule and Regulations

 d.
 For the throws and long / triple jumps, the order within a round may be altered to accommodate competitors.
 Flexibility will be given to athletes competing in another event to ensure they have all 3 attempts between the commencement and conclusion of the event.
 E.g. an athlete may have multiple throws/jumps in one round before they depart or after they return from competing in another event.

 e.
-In the case of the event will be declared to be finished when the last of those present for Round 3 has had his/her throw / jump.
+The event will be declared to be finished when the last of those present for Round 3 has had his/her throw / jump.
 In the case of high jump, when the last of those present is eliminated or does not wish to attempt the next height.
 An athlete returning after that time will not be allowed any further attempts.

 A competitor should report to the field event official prior to the actual commencement of the event.
 He/she may then go / return to another event.
 A competitor, who fails to report to an official before the actual commencement of the event, may compete in that event at the round/height occurring at the time of their arrival.
 Another person may report in on behalf of a competitor.